George Norman Grant (Service No. 9584)

 (1895 - 1965)

-He was immediately assigned to the Reinforcements to the Tunnelling Companies at Seymour and promoted to acting sergeant by the Technical Battalion under regimental order no 32 and proceeded to Broadmeadow’s camp.
+George was immediately assigned to the Reinforcements for the 2nd Tunnelling Companies at Seymour, Victoria and was promoted to acting sergeant by the Technical Battalion under regimental order no 32 and proceeded to Broadmeadow’s camp.
 Tunnelling companies were specialist units formed to dig attacking tunnels under the enemy lines.
-He joined the reinforcements totalling 51 members and departed Melbourne on 28 February 1918 on board the HMAT A71 Nestor sailing to England via Colon, Panama, Newport New York USA and Halifax Nova Scotia before reaching Liverpool England on 19 April.
-They marched into the Australian No. 3 camp at Parkhouse on the 20 April 1918 for further training for the front.
-The men of the reinforcements marched out to the Overseas Training Brigade at Deverill on 13 July 1918 and departed for France from Southampton five days later.
-The following day they entered the Australian General Base Depot at Rouelles for two days before being transferred to Corps Depot camp at Pernois on 23 July.
-Five days later he was taken on strength with the 2nd Tunnelling Company in the field.
+He was assigned to the reinforcements, totaling 51 members, and departed Melbourne on 20 April 1918 on board the HMAT Nestor A71 sailing to England via Colon, Panama, Newport, New York and Halifax, Nova Scotia before disembarking at Liverpool, England.
+This sounded like a cruise but to the men aboard it would not have felt like one and as they got closer to Europe the nerves would have begun to set in.

-George Grant was with his company when peace was declared 11 November 1918 and the tunnelling companies remained on the front as part of the army of occupation assisting with rehabilitation of the country by clearing roads and bridges.
-He was transferred on 7 January 1919 to the Australian Corps Headquarters on attachment from the 2nd Tunnelling Company and remained until 9 March when he was granted leave to the England rejoining his company on 27 March 1919.
-He was detached for duty on 29 April and proceeded to AIF Headquarters and reported to unit records the next day at the Australian Army Pay Corps.
-On 1 May his detachment to the Pay Office Tidworth commenced and on 7 May he was sent to the No. 4 Group Hurdcott for duty with the Paymaster.
+Sapper George Grant was with the 2nd Tunnelling Company when peace was declared 11 November 1918.
+The tunnelling companies remained on the front as part of the army of occupation assisting with rehabilitation of the country by clearing many of the roads and bridges.
+On 7 January 1919 Sapper George Norman Grant was transferred to the Australian Corps Headquarters on attachment from the 2nd Tunnelling Company and remained there until 9 March when he was granted leave after which he rejoined his company, on 27 March 1919.
+On the 29 April he proceeded to the Australian Imperial Forces Headquarters and reported to unit records section the very next day within the Australian Army Pay Corps.
+On 1 May his detachment to the Pay Office at Tidworth, Wiltshire commenced and then on 7 May he was sent to the No. 4 Group Camp Hurdcott, Whiltshire for duty within the Paymaster division.